There are now 2 possible online modes for units:

 - Level 2 core unit in the Architecture A major sequence

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) tutorial exercises; (2) essay; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) tutorial exercises; (2) essay; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)